richkilmer/hotcocoa/README.markdown

 This is a fork of HotCocoa that is, at the moment, very unstable and broken.
-I am fixing things, adding tests, documentation, and todo items as get more familiar with the source.
+I am fixing things, adding tests, documentation, and todo items as I get more familiar with the source.

 Eventually, maybe, this will be stable and up to date with the latest MacRuby version.